zoom/node.js-chatbot-cli/README.md

 ```

 **databaseModels**
-you can this after bind useDatabase in botConfig.js,see the detail in the bottom document
+You can use this after binding useDatabase models in botConfig.js, please see the "Database" section at the bottom of this document

 **request**

-Request is the method which wrap [node-fetch](https://www.npmjs.com/package/node-fetch) and put form-data and form-parameters in simple object
+Request is the method which wrap [node-fetch](https://www.npmjs.com/package/node-fetch) and puts form-data and form-parameters in simple object

-use request can auto call bot(function(info){}) in your botConfig.js,you can log everything in one function.
+Request will auto call the logging function bot(function(info){}) in your botConfig.js,you can then implement that function to log whatever you wish to log.

 see [zoom chatbot libaray](https://www.npmjs.com/package/@zoomus/chatbot) to see more details of request